 When it comes to coding, you don’t need to have many tools; you can even start with the basic text editor application on your computer.
 There are a lot of text editors in the world that can help you to code easily.

 Some of the best text editors are notepad++, sublime, and visual code editors.
 You can also use the IDEs for coding purposes.
 Likewise, RStudio makes it quite convenient to do coding in R along with the output.

 On the other hand, when it comes to programming, you need to have plenty of tools such as modeling programs, code generators, compilers, interpreters, testing tools, or frameworks.
 The programming framework also plays a crucial role.
 Some of the frameworks offer the best environment to perform more than half of the programming phases easily.

 But when you master these things, then you become a perfect programmer.
-You should also have the proper knowledge of database softwares.
-Likewise, SQL helps you a lot to perform the database queries with most of the programming languages.
+You should also have the proper knowledge of database software.
+Likewise, SQL helps you a lot to perform database queries with most programming languages.

 Code is quite flexible because if you commit any coding error, you can take your time to fix the error.
 Even if you are trying something new, you can also take the trial and failure methodology with coding.
 Lots of new coders in the world always do trial and failure when they start their coding careers.

 On the other hand, programming is not flexible enough.
 There is little to no margin of error in programming.
 There should be a systematic approach in programming and the need to pay attention to every detail to minimize errors.